volodymyrhudyma/blog/content/blog/2020-05-25-how-to-clone-an-object-in-javascript.md

 console.log(JSON.stringify(obj)); // Prints "{}"
 ```

-* Date (dates are parsed as strings, which means that you will loose original Date object):
+* Date (dates are parsed as strings, which means that you will lose original Date object):

 ```javascript
 const obj = {